gnif/LookingGlass/doc/idd_configuration.rst

    processing.
 It does not enable GPU acceleration or change the active adapter.

+Force full direct frame copies
+   Works around GPU drivers that corrupt partial D3D12 copies into the shared transport heap.
+When enabled, the GPU copies every direct frame in full;
+   readback/indirect transfers continue using partial damage copies.
+This can substantially increase GPU and shared-memory bandwidth, so leave it disabled unless you encounter corruption.
+Changing it requests a driver reload.

 Unlike mode-list edits, preference checkboxes are saved when clicked.

 Software processing